SW49GO/React-modal/README.md

 # Using the different component options (Props):

+## You can directly use Theme :
+- 'themeName'  (String) : The Name the theme to use (basicTheme / headerTheme / buttonTheme or headerAndButtonTheme)

+## You can also use your own colours with :
+- 'primary' / 'secondary' / 'thirdty' / 'fourthy' (String) : Colours for modal elements

+## others props :
 - 'isOpen' (Boolean) : Show the Modal or not
 - 'isOverlay'  (Boolean) : Show Overlay or not
 - 'styleOverlay'  (CssProperties) : Style to use for Overlay